anassawalha95/reading-notes/Code 401/Class 01.md

 1. **Variables**

-   You've already learned that objects store their state in fields.
-However, the Java programming language also uses the term "variable" as well.
-This section discusses this relationship, plus variable naming rules and conventions, basic data types (primitive types, character strings, and arrays), default values, and literals.
+  Java Variables is a container where it holds different type of data such as boolean true/false, strings, and objects.

-**The Java programming language defines the following kinds of variables:**
+** Java kinds of variables:**

-   1. Instance Variables (Non-Static Fields)
-   2. Class Variables (Static Fields)
+   1. byte
+   2. short
-   3. Local Variables
+   3. int
-   4. Parameters
+   4. long
-   5.
+   5. float
+   6. double
+   7. char
+   8. boolean

 2. **Operators**

-   This section describes the operators of the Java programming language.
-It presents the most commonly-used operators first, and the less commonly-used operators last.
-Each discussion includes code samples that you can compile and run.
+  Operators in Java are symbols used to special operations like in javascript.
+The symbols used in java are +,-,>>,<<,<,>,~,%,&&,?,:,and ! all of these symbols are used alone or in combinations. the table below indicaties them with their combinations [the sourse](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/operators.html)

 |       Operators      |                Precedence               |
 |:--------------------:|:---------------------------------------:|